MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Markdown preview Mermaid support: It enables us to visualize md files using.
 Its website link is [here](https://mermaid.live/).

 - [Hackerdraw](https://www.hackerdraw.com/), [draw.io](https://app.diagrams.net/) are some visualization tools to draw.

+- Vscode settings in 3 layers: Global, Workspace(Opened window) and Folder.

 128) Some Google Tips to write better Python code: